thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 {% endhighlight %}

 Now let's revisit the *states()*, *districts()* and *projects()* generators.
-They can all be refactored since they also duplicate a common pattern:
+They can all be refactored since they also follow a common pattern:

 - Get a reference to a select element
 - Generate its list of values